0xpranjal/0xpranjal/README.md

 ### Summary👋
 - 🔭 I’m currently working on ML, DL, DS, and Blockchain projects.
 - 👨🏼‍💻 Skilled in Data visualization and deriving conclusions.
-- 👯 I’m looking to collaborate on anything related to ML and Blockchain projects.
+- 👯 I’m looking to collaborate on anything related to ML, Blockchain projects and Kaggle competitions.
 - 💬 Open to questions about Data Analysis and projects I've worked on.
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/pranjal-bhardwaj-a85263188/)
 - 😄 Pronouns: Machine Learning engineer and Data analyst.